shashi/FileTrees.jl/page/index.md

 The basic datastructure in FileTrees is the [`FileTree`](api/#FileTree).

 Calling `FileTree` with a directory name will walk the directory on disk and construct a `FileTree`.
+Here we have a tiny sampling of data from the [NYC Taxi dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), for January and February of 2019 and 2020.
+Let's read the FileTree from this directory:

 ```julia:dir1
 using FileTrees